Carlos Moore (writer)

-Moore is widely recognized for his outspokenness against racism, defense of pan-Africanism, his scholarly work and for writing the authorized biography of the Nigerian singer, saxophonist and activist Fela Kuti, Fela, Fela: This Bitch of a Life, which inspired the stage musical Fela!
+Moore is widely recognized for his outspokenness against racism, defense of pan-Africanism, his scholarly work and for writing the authorized biography of the Nigerian singer, saxophonist and activist Fela Kuti, Fela, Fela: This Bitch of a Life (1982), which inspired the stage musical Fela!

 Biography

 Early years

-He was born Charles Moore Wedderburn in Central Lugareño, near the town of Nuevitas in Camaguey, Cuba, to working-class Jamaican parents.
+He was born Charles Moore Wedderburn in Lugareño (part of Minas in Camagüey Province of Cuba to working-class Jamaican parents.
 His biological father, Whitfield Marshall, was from Trinidad and Tobago and his mother, Winifred Rebecca Wedderburn, was from Jamaica.
 However, until his tenth birthday, Carlos Moore grew up with his mother and stepfather, Victor Moore, also from Jamaica, until the family disintegrated.

 In 1958, to escape the civil war and in search of better opportunities, Moore at the age of 15 emigrated to New York City with his stepfather and siblings.
 In New York, Moore lived with his stepfather and his stepmother Gladys King, a native of Costa Rica.
 He attended high school, while being doubly impacted by the civil rights movement on the surge in the United States and the struggles for decolonisation of Africa.
 He returned to Cuba in 1961, at the height of the revolution, working as a translator in the Cuban Ministries of Communications and, later, of Foreign Affairs.
 However, he became unhappy with the way Fidel Castro's regime was handling matters pertaining to race.
 Denouncing what he perceived as an attempt by the Cuban government to ignore racism, Moore fell out of favor with the leadership and was imprisoned twice.
 After taking refuge in the Guinean embassy he fled the island on 4 November 1963 and sought refuge in Egypt and France.